Competition Commission investigation launched after retailers complain about Bok replica jerseys

 Want to get into the spirit of the Rugby World Cup 2023 and need a fresh replica jersey?
 You might struggle to find an authentic Nike Springbok Rugby replica jersey because they are only available in limited quantities at a tiny selection of outlets.

-Due to rights issues, only a small number of retailers are allowed to stock them and, in South Africa, that means World Rugby, Total Sports, Studio 88 and Sportsmans Warehouse.
+Due to rights issues, only a small number of retailers are allowed to stock them and, in South Africa, that means the SA Rugby Shop, Total Sports, Studio 88 and Sportsmans Warehouse.

 Nike – the sole manufacturer and distributor of the official Springbok Rugby jersey – permits only selected outlets to stock the rugby replica goods.